MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/ready.md

 The preceding image illustrates three of the most common cloud mixes we see with customers.
 Each blue dot represents a workload.
 Each orange circle represents a business process, supported by a distinct environment.
 Each of this cloud mixes requires a different Azure environment configuration.

-- **Hybrid first:** Most workloads stay on-premises, often in a mixture of traditional, hybrid, and portable asset-hosting models.
+- **Hybrid first**: Most workloads stay on-premises, often in a mixture of traditional, hybrid, and portable asset-hosting models.
 A few specific workloads are deployed to the edge, Azure, or to other cloud providers.
-- **Azure first:** Most workloads have been moved to Azure.
+- **Azure first**: Most workloads have been moved to Azure.
 A few workloads stay on-premises.
 Strategic decisions have led to a few workloads living on the edge or in multicloud environments.
-- **Multicloud first:** Most workloads are currently hosted on a different public cloud, like GCP or AWS.
+- **Multicloud first**: Most workloads are currently hosted on a different public cloud, like GCP or AWS.
 Strategic decisions have led to a few workloads living in Azure or on the edge.
 Each month, we see a steady flow of customers moving from a *hybrid first* mix to an *Azure first* mix as their cloud strategy matures.
 But, we also support customers who have made strategic decisions to prioritize hybrid or multicloud mixes.
 Azure plays a role in each mix.

 Here are the most important items to consider when you prepare any of your cloud environments for hybrid and multicloud: